TimothyMee/Laravel-hobbies-app/readme.md

 If you discover a security vulnerability within RMS, please send an e-mail to Fadayini Timothy at timothy33.tf@gmail.com

 # License
-Book test app is open-sourced software licensed under the MIT license.
+Laravel-Hobbies test app is open-sourced software licensed under the MIT license.